-When it comes to your health predictions, you may not realize that insurance companies and your employer already have a good idea of the diseases and conditions that their members or employees are going to develop.
+When it comes to your health issues, you may not realize that insurance companies and your employer already have a good idea of the diseases and conditions that their members or employees are going to develop.
 Of course they do.
 How else would they be able to price out the cost of your health insurance?

 Here’s how it works.